Callisto95/Configs/Notes/JoinNow.md

 Passwort: [idk]
 ```

+> [!IMPORTANT]
-This may fail for no reason.
+> This may fail for no reason.
+Just retry and it'll work at some point.

 ## Manual